-It’s within our name.
+It’s in our name.
 Paris ART and Movie Awards.
 Why is that ?
 Because cinema is art, of course.
 But what about art ?
 What is the art, is it the goal, the end of the trail, or what you see walking along ?
 Is art what we are, or what we want to show of ourselves ?

 Today, art is becoming, again, a tool we have to use to react to society, our ways of live.
 Art is what connects us to the others, what helps us focus on our humanity, or the spark that makes us want to destroy it all… And start again from scratch.
 To me, art is life.